4 November 2023

 Rangoli

-Applications of mathematics in day to day life.
+Speeches on Mathematicians and applications of mathematics in day today life.

 Mass participation was there.
 Students were quite enthusiastic to show their mathematical skills.